Convergence of Tsirelson convolution systems of probability spaces: Abstract

 \section{Abstract}

-We associate two specific projective systems of probability spaces with any Tsirelson convolution system.
-If the projective limits of these systems exist, then we call the convolution system convergent and $K$-convergent, respectively.
-It is shown that convergent convolution systems give rise to continuous products of probability spaces, while $K$-convergent convolution systems lead to flow systems.
-We investigate the relationship between convergence and $K$-convergence, as well as their connections to two-parameter product systems of Hilbert spaces.
+We associate two specific projective systems of probability spaces to any Tsirelson convolution system.
+If the corresponding projective limit (in the sense of Bochner) exists, we say that the system is convergent in the first case and $K$-convergent in the second.
+It is shown that convergent convolution systems give rise to continuous products of probability spaces, while $K$-convergent systems lead to flow systems.
+We then investigate the relationship between convergence and $K$-convergence, as well as their connections to two-parameter product systems of Hilbert spaces.